nucleate-io/OnRecord-Project-Overview/README.md

 - An in-app currency used to get matches, enter competitions, and become prize-eligible for competitions
 - A custom, parameterized matching algorithm to create bands based on skills and musical interests

+### Challenges
+There were several challenges in the development of OnRecord, but the the primary challenges were budget and timeline restrictions.

+The budget was extremely limited for what they wanted to build.
+They hired a designer after hosting a design competition, and she did a greate job designing the UI, but with the number of unique feature interfaces & modals they proposed, we knew that we couldn't all fit into the project scope.
+We agreed start